Mshriver2/sqlTxtImporter/README.md

 test02@example.com:test22
 test03@example.com:test33

-This would put the items on the left into the email column and the items on the right into the password column.
+This will create a table with the same name as you're text file.
+Then it will put the items on the left of you're separator symbol into the email column and the items on the right into the password column.

+## Setup
+Rename 'db-template.php' to 'db.php'.
+After that, insert you're database credentials into the 'db.php' file.
+You're password text files must be separated by a colon or semicolon.

+## Example Screenshots
+[logo]: http://thekeker.com/images/github_images/pic_1_txtsql.JPG "Before - text file"

+[logo]: http://thekeker.com/images/github_images/pic_1_txtsql.JPG "After - sql database table"

 ## TODO